 Students will sing a wide variety of choral repertoire as well as learn basic aspects of music theory and good vocal technique.
 No audition is required.
 Students will perform at all school and community events.
-T/Th harmonize.
-Students must audition with the instructor and are required to be in either the Jr High Chorus or the Notre Dame Choir.
-Auditions are open to both Jr High and High School females.
-M/W/F
+T/Th

 WOMENS SELECT CHORUS: